eProsima/Integration-Service-docs/docs/introduction.rst

 it is configured at runtime.

-Detailed information on how to configure an *Integration Service*-mediated communication via a *YAML* file can be found in the :ref:`yaml_config` user manual of this documentation.
+Detailed information on how to configure an *Integration Service*-mediated communication via a *YAML* file can be found in the :ref:`YAML configuration user manual <yaml_config>` of this documentation.

 Main features
 ^^^^^^^^^^^^^